dockur/samba/readme.md

 smb://192.168.0.2/Shared
 ```

-Replace `192.168.0.2` with the IP address of the host and `Data` with the configured share name.
+Replace `192.168.0.2` with the IP address of the host and `Shared` with the configured share name.

 > [!NOTE]
 >